-For some couples, the most expensive day of their life will be when they tie the knot, with around 35%1 of newlyweds blowing their wedding budget before they walk down the aisle.
+For some couples, the most expensive day of their life will be when they tie the knot, with around 35%1 of newlyweds blowing their wedding budget before they even walk down the aisle.

-Here are 11 tips to help you avoid a wedding budget blowout:
+Tips to avoid a wedding budget blowout

 3. Book in advance.
-Try to book the venue for your ceremony, reception and honeymoon well in advance to avoid disappointment, or being forced into a last-minute, more expensive option.
+Try to book the venue for your ceremony, reception and honeymoon well in advance to potentially avoid disappointment, or being forced into a last-minute, more expensive option.

 5. Have an out-of-season wedding.
 Be different!
 Have a July wedding to cut costs without sacrificing your precious memories.
-Many venues and suppliers have lower-priced deals during winter.
+Many venues and suppliers have lower-priced deals during the winter.

 8. Cut the ties.
 Times are changing and so are weddings.
 It’s ok to shed some traditions.
 Be practical about whether you need all the trimmings, like a videographer, bonbonnieres, gifts for parents or even the bridal party, if you need to cut costs.

 9. Adopt informality.
-Swap a formal sit down dinner for a cocktail party and save on room hire and catering costs.
-Or if the venue allows it, organise the drinks yourself.
+Swap a formal sit-down dinner for a cocktail party and save on room hire and catering costs.
+Or, if the venue allows it, organise the drinks yourself.

 10. Pay attention to the fine print.
 Read your suppliers’ contracts, even if they are long and complicated.
 Don’t get caught out by any extra charges which are sometimes in the fine print.